MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BidStrategy_Portfolio.md

 We highly recommend you either create separate budgets for each campaign you include in a portfolio bid strategy or ensure none of them share a budget with a campaign that's not included.

 For example, portfolio bid strategies work best with campaigns that have individual budgets or shared budgets that are all included in the same portfolio bid strategy.
 This way, they are all working toward the same goal.
-However, shared budgets with campaigns that are partially included in the portfolio bid strategy, might not perform their best—and neither will the portfolio bid strategies to which they are associated.
+However, shared budgets with campaigns that are partially included in the portfolio bid strategy, might not perform their bestâ€”and neither will the portfolio bid strategies to which they are associated.

 If you decide to include a campaign within a portfolio bid strategy that [shares a budget](hlp_BA_CONC_SharedBudgets.md) that's outside of the strategy, we'll let you know it's misconfigured.
 You can fix this by removing a budget from a campaign and creating a [new individual budget](hlp_BA_CONC_AboutBudgetType.md) for that campaign.
 You can also add the outside campaign to the portfolio bid strategy.